Treatment of Diabetes

 Metformin 500 mg

-Metformin 500 mg is one of the most important drugs for treating type 2 diabetes.
+Diabetes Medication Metformin is one of the most important drugs for treating type 2 diabetes.
 Being a biguanide, it raises insulin sensitivity, decreases hepatic glucose synthesis, and increases cellular absorption of glucose.

 Dosage and Usage